15 Feb 2026 l NSW l "Advanced Tools & Techniques; Unwind and Rebuild: Caring for the Singer’s Body and Voice"

 • Which early-stage singing tasks help rebuild coordination without straining the voice?

-Participants will learn a sequence of evidence-based, functional exercises—such as SOVT work, airflow tasks, resonance resets, and gentle pitch exercises—that teachers can safely guide their students through.
+Participants will learn a sequence of evidence-based, functional exercises that teachers can safely guide their students through.

 Throughout the workshop, both facilitators engage participants through demonstration, guided practice, and group involvement.